-The thirteen Regional Aboriginal Land Councils were abolished in a series of amendments to the Act in December, 2006.
+The 13 Regional Aboriginal Land Councils were abolished in a series of amendments to the Act in December 2006.

 Those amendments introduced a two tier land council system, comprising NSWALC and LALCs.

-They also reduced the number of NSWALC Regional Councillors from thirteen to nine and made fundamental changes to the structure and governance of Local Aboriginal Land Councils.
+They also reduced the number of NSWALC Regional Councillors from 13 to nine and made fundamental changes to the structure and governance of LALCs.

-The current Chairperson is Ms Bev Manton, a member of the Worimi Nation.
+The current Chairperson is Mr Roy Ah-See, a member of the Wiradjuri Nation.

 The Black Theatre